Vincit/objection.js/doc/api/model/static-methods.md

 select "persons".* from "persons" where "persons"."firstName" = 'Jennifer'
 ```

-`ref` uses the correct table name even when alias has been specified.
+`ref` uses the correct table name even when an alias has been given to the table.

 ```js
 const { ref } = Person